tgharold/DotNetCore-ConfigurationOptionsValidationExamples/README.md

 ## Example 2: Validate()

 Uses the `.Validate()` method and custom validation methods on the C# classes.
 Note that use of a marker/trait interface is not required, but it made it easier for me to call the validation method from within a generic method.
+The use of a generic method makes it difficult to construct a detailed error message.

+If I wasn't using a generic method (ConfigureAndValidateSection), it would be possible to separately validate each property of the Options object.
+This would allow per-property validation messages.
+An example of this can be seen in the [older aspnet/Options Github repository](https://github.com/aspnet/Options/blob/95495473d26eb30bbd079f20a04b15c9464c49d9/test/Microsoft.Extensions.Options.Test/OptionsBuilderTest.cs#L293-L295).

+    .Validate(o => o.Boolean)
+    .Validate(Options.DefaultName, o => o.Virtual == null, "Virtual")
+    .Validate(o => o.Integer > 12, "Integer");

 ### General